Skip to main content

 Technique 3: Discover Audience Through Communities

 Endpoint: POST /v3/community-members X Communities are self-selected groups of users who share an interest.
 A community called “DeFi Builders” or “Indie Hackers” is, by definition, a list of people who care about that topic.
 Scraping the membership gives you a pre-filtered audience.
 When to use it: You have identified X Communities relevant to your niche and want to extract the member list for outreach, analysis, or ad targeting.
+For more on working with Communities and Lists, see Lists & Communities.

 Request